laasa/avnav-seatalk1-generator-rs232/README.md

 # General

-The plugin generates a seatalk 1 protocol output via RS232 every 10 seconds which sets the depth value to a nearly fixed value of 269,47368 meters.
+The plugin generates a seatalk 1 protocol output via RS232 every 10 seconds which sets the depth (DBT) to 6,7 meters and speed (STW) to 10,9 km/h.

 It is widely based on the seatalk remote plugin (https://github.com/wellenvogel/avnav-seatalk-remote-plugin).